jorgetovar/engineer-learning-notes/leadership/decision-making.md

    - Strive to see reality objectively by shedding personal identity and biases.
    - Emphasize a systematic decision-making process rather than relying solely on analysis.

-By incorporating these improved ideas into your decision-making approach, you can enhance your ability to make sound and effective choices.